Overview of Banks in Uganda

-Housing Finance Bank is the leading mortgage lender in Uganda, accounting for about 60 percent of mortgages.
+Housing Finance Bank is the leading mortgage lender in Uganda, accounting for about 60% of mortgages granted in the country.
 It also provides other services such as loans, savings, checking, debit cards, and investments.
-It was founded in 1967 as a housing finance company, then became a licensed commercial bank in 2008.
-Its headquarters is in Kampala.

-Bank of Africa – Uganda Ltd (BOA-Uganda) is a financial services provider that was founded in 1984 as Sembule Investment Bank.
-It is a member of the Bank of Africa Group that has a presence in 10 countries in Africa and that also operates in France.
-It provides a range of banking products and services such as loans, savings, checking, debit and credit cards, investments, and mortgages to small retail businesses, medium-sized local enterprises, and multinational companies.
-Its headquarters is in Kampala.
+Bank of Africa Uganda Ltd (BOA-Uganda) is a financial services provider that was founded in 1985 as Sembule Investment Bank.
+A member of the Bank of Africa Group, the bank present in ten countries in Africa and also operates in France.

 This has been a guide to the top banks in Uganda.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: